Bira/octopus-carnival/_drafts/lphr-rosalia.md

 forced cheer to cope with stressful and sad situations, so it feels like she never stops smiling these days.

 Her looks and general demeanor are inspired by Pinkie Pie.
-I've used her in a couple of games before, so there's a "yes, her again" note next to her name in the character sheet.
+I've used Rosalia in a couple of games before, so there's a "yes, her again" note next to her name in my personal version of her character sheet.

 ## Build Notes